Swachh Bharat Mission: Reception

 The mission is noted as the world's largest sanitation program.
 It claimed to have provided millions of people access to the toilet and brought about a change of behaviour towards its usage.
 Many argue that it has not eliminated open defecation as rapidly as the government claims.
 However, It significantly did accelerate the pace of decline in open defecation.

-As a result of the Swachh Bharath Mission movement, 55 crore people in rural areas changed their behaviour and started using toilets.
-By achieving the objectives of the Swachh Bharath Movement, water and sanitation-related diseases have been reduced significantly.
+As a result of the Swachh Bharat Mission movement, 55 crore people in rural areas changed their behaviour and started using toilets.
+By achieving the objectives of the Swachh Bharat Movement, water and sanitation-related diseases have been reduced significantly.
 Due to the reduction of open defecation (ODF), deaths due to diseases like diarrhoea and malaria have decreased in many villages, children's health and nutrition have improved, and women do not need to wait until dark to defecate.
-Rs.50,000 saved per household in rural India per year through the Swachh Bharat Mission Movement.
+Rs.
+50,000 saved per household in rural India per year through the Swachh Bharat Mission Movement.